you need to do a Google search for fair debt collection act that will tell you all you need to know

 The cardholders statement of account is the itemized list of charges that have occurred for the month.
 This will also include payments for that account.

 You contact (call, write, email) the bank where you hold the account and ask for a statement of your account.
 Some banks charge a fee for this service so don't forget to ask about any charges to get a statement.

-If payment of the full amount of undisputed charges to your travel charge card bill is not received and posted by the bank 61 calendar days from the closing date on the statement of account what will?
+An account may be suspended if payment of the full amount of undisputed charges is not received and posted by the bank 61 calendar days from the closing date on the statement of account.